carlosdeveloper10/InputDialog/README.md

 # InputDialog
 A simple .dll library to make Input dialog with C#, VB .NET or some .NET languages

-## What can you do it whith this .dll?
+## What can you do it whit this .dll?
 You can make useful windows(pop ups) to request and catch any messages from users. this library is similar to java's class `JOptionPane`